Tutorial 14: HuggingFace Integration

 Install

-If you prefer to wire flodl-hf directly into your main crate, three feature profiles cover the common cases.
+If you prefer to wire flodl-hf directly into an existing crate, three feature profiles cover the common deployment shapes.

 Full HuggingFace experience (default)